 Tax and Accounting Considerations.
 In setting compensation for our NEOs, our compensation committee considers the deductibility of compensation under the IRC.
 As a private company, we were able to deduct all compensation that we paid to our NEOs as long as it was reasonable.
 After the closing of this offering, we will be subject to the provisions of Section 162(m) of the IRC.
+Section 162(m)

-Section 162(m) prohibits us from taking a tax deduction for compensation in excess of \$1.0 million that is paid to our chief executive officer and our NEOs, excluding our chief financial officer, and that is not considered "performance-based" compensation under Section 162(m).
+prohibits us from taking a tax deduction for compensation in excess of \$1.0 million that is paid to our chief executive officer and our NEOs, excluding our chief financial officer, and that is not considered "performance-based" compensation under Section 162(m).
 However, certain transition rules of Section 162(m) permit us to treat as performance-based compensation that is not subject to the \$1.0 million cap (i) the compensation resulting from the exercise of stock options that we granted prior to this offering; (ii) the compensation payable under bonus arrangements that were in place prior to this offering; and (iii) compensation resulting from the exercise of stock options and stock appreciation rights, or the vesting of restricted stock, that we may grant during the period that begins after the closing of this offering and generally ends on the date of our annual shareholders meeting that occurs in 2011.
-Effective upon closing of this offering, our amended and restated 2004 Stock and Incentive Awards Plan will provide for the grant of performance-based compensation under Section 162(m).
-Our compensation committee may, however, approve compensation that will not meet the requirements of Section 162(m) in order to ensure competitive levels of total compensation for our executive officers.
+Effective upon closing of this offering, our amended and restated 2004 Stock and Incentive Awards Plan will provide for the grant of performance-based compensation rescutive officers.
+Our compensation requirements of Section 162(m) in order to ensure competitive levels of total compensation for our executive officers.

 Effective April 1, 2006, we adopted the provisions of Statement of Financial Accounting Standards 123(R), Share Based Payment, or "SFAS 123(R)," which requires us to expense the estimated fair value of employee stock options and similar awards based on the fair value of the award on the date of grant.
 Prior to fiscal 2007, we accounted for our stock option awards under the intrinsic value method under the provisions of Accounting Principles Board Opinion No. 25, Accounting for Stock issued to Employees, and we did not recognize the fair value expense of our stock option awards in our statement of operations, although we did report our pro forma stock option award fair value expense in the footnotes to our financial statements.
-The new method of expensing share-based payments will result generally in an increase in the near-term expense associated with awards of stock options.
-We recognized \$0.4 million of stock-based compensation expense in fiscal 2007.
-As of March 31, 2007, we expected to recognize \$3.0 million of total unrecognized stock option compensation cost over a weighted average period of three years.
-We expect to recognize \$0.7 million of stock-based compensation expense in fiscal 2008 based on our stock options outstanding as of March 31, 2007.
+The new method of expensing share-based payments will result generally in an increase in the near-term expense associated with awards of stock option compensation cost over a weighted average period of three years.
+We expect to recognize \$3.0 million of total unrecognized stock options granted during fiscal 2007.
 This expense will increase further to the extent we have granted additional stock options in fiscal 2008.
-Taking into account our stock options granted during fiscal 2008 through the date of this prospectus, a total of \$3.9 million of stock option compensation is expected to be recognized by us over a weighted average period of three years, including \$1.0 million in fiscal 2008.
+Taking into account our stock options granted during fiscal 2008 thread of this prospectus, a total of \$3.9 million of stock option compensation is expected to be recognized by us over a weighted average period of three years, including \$1.0 million in fiscal 2008.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Estimates - Stock-Based Compensation."
 Despite these charges, we continue to believe that stock options are an effective method of compensation and we anticipate that we will continue to use stock options as an integral part of our compensation program.